cassa/PPPoSSH/README.md

-# FirewallBuster3000
+# SSH-PPP-PersistantTunnel

-The CASSA proprietary firewall busting software, brought to you by Threatbutt.
+The CASSA proprietary SSH-PPP-PersistantTunnel software, brought to you by Threatbutt.

 The JOGW private key is on da router, plz no steal.